-Our London & The Financial Crisis Tours look at how the impact of the banking crisis has affected all of us, as our national debt has soared, credit has run dry and jobs are cut.
+Our London & The Financial Crisis Tours look at how the impact of the banking crisis has affected all of us, as our national debt has soared, and the UK government continues to make wide-ranging spending cuts.
 Political Tours is offering people the chance to get to grips with the causes of those events by providing access to the institutions and banks at the heart of the recent turmoil.

 We look at the impact of debt on ordinary lives, and then trace its origins within the City of London.
 We look at the evolution of modern banking from Big Bang and deregulation in the 1980′s to the zenith of “casino-banking” in 2007.
 We take a crash course in so-called financial weapons of mass destruction – the derivative products that ultimately brought the banks to their knees.
 Bankers and analysts will be on hand to guide participants.
 Throughout the two days the group will be able to put questions to those who have been dealing with the largest financial crisis in almost a century.